Cervical cancer is caused by human papillomavirus (HPV). Over 80% of Canadians will have at least one HPV infection in their lifetime.

 You can get dressed.

-Pap test results are usually available 2-6 weeks after the test.
+Cervical cancer screening results are usually available 2-6 weeks after the test.
 You can find out your result in one of two ways:

-Most women who have abnormal Pap test results and who have follow-up test and/or treatment will never get cancer of the cervix.
 Be sure to keep all appointments after an abnormal Pap test.
 For more information, see the following resources:

 Colposcopy - see video below